ratishsp/ratishsp.github.io/index.md

 cover: false
 ---

+I am working as a PostDoc with [Prof. Mark Steedman](https://homepages.inf.ed.ac.uk/steedman/).
-I am a final year PhD student in [Informatics Institute](http://web.inf.ed.ac.uk/) at the [University of Edinburgh](https://www.ed.ac.uk/).
+Earlier, I finished my PhD advised by [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/) in [Informatics Institute](http://web.inf.ed.ac.uk/) at the [University of Edinburgh](https://www.ed.ac.uk/).
-I am advised by [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/).
-My interests
-are in the field of Natural Language Processing and Deep Learning.
+My interests are in the field of Natural Language Processing and Deep Learning.
-My PhD work is in
-Natural Language Generation involving data-to-text generation, more specifically generating long documents (more than 200 tokens) given a table of statistics as input.
+My PhD work was in Natural Language Generation involving data-to-text generation, more specifically generating long documents (more than 200 tokens) given a table of statistics as input.
 As part of my PhD, I have explored novel strategies of neural content planning for long document generation.

 Prior to this, I worked as